 Can I use download specific rules and global rules at the same time?

 You can.
-Please do note that download specific rules will always be applied prior to global rules.
+Please note that download-specific rules will always be applied prior to global rules.

 How can I change the order of the rules?

 You can simply drag and drop the rules to change their order!
-Don’t forget to ‘update’ your download afterwards!
+Don’t forget to ‘update’ your download afterward!